shibayan/appservice-acmebot/README.md

 - Robustness of implementation
 - Easy monitoring (Application Insights, Webhook)

-They can manage multiple App Service certificates with simple one Functions.
+They can manage multiple App Service certificates with single Function App.

 ## Table Of Contents